Lower Dolpo Circuit Trek

 1. TREK BRIEFING:

 On your arrival in Kathmandu, we will arrange to meet for a pre-trek briefing.
 Full information on all aspects of your trek, questions and doubts will be discussed.
-On trek your Sherpa leader (sardar) will give you more details about the route, villages, people and other information regarding the trek.
+On trek your Sherpa leader (sardar) will give you more details about the route, villages, people and other information regarding the trek.2.
+PACKING:

-Your clothes and equipment should fall into the following 4 categories:
+Your clothes and equipment should fall into the following 4 categories:1.
+What you are going to leave behind in Kathmandu.

 2. What you are going to wear on the trail.